русский

 It is the hexagonal pattern that scientists have seen that is the first evidence that early Mars experienced cycles of wetness and dryness.

-"These specific mud cracks form when wet and dry conditions recur - possibly seasonally," said William Rapin, lead author of the article from the French Institute for Astrophysics and Planetary Science Research.
+"These specific mud cracks form when wet and dry conditions recur - possibly seasonally," said William Rapin, lead author of the paper from the French Institute for Astrophysics and Planetary Science Research.

 Curiosity is gradually overcoming the sedimentary layers of Mount Sharp, which rises 5 kilometers in Gale Crater.
 The cracks in the dirt were found in the transition zone between a clay-rich layer and a layer above, enriched with salty minerals called sulfates.
 As the scientists explain, clay minerals are usually formed in water, while sulfates are formed when water dries.